Gabriel loves to cook all kinds of foods, from baking to a full roast dinner and, of course, burgers.

 - Chose a nice lean tender joint of topside beef for roasting.
 You will need 1 and 1/2 Ib in weight.
 Cook your joint for 20 min per pound for rare beef, 30 min for rare medium and 40 min for medium well.
 We're doing a rare medium beef to day, so about 45 to 55 min.
 Always rest your meat for 20 minutes before carving.
 This allows the juices to settle and makes carving easier.
 I have chosen beef for this particular Sunday, but by all means opt for lamb, pork or chicken.
 They all make a wonderful Sunday lunch.

 - Preheat your oven to 350 F, 180 C or gas mark 4.
 Seal your meat in a roasting tin on the hob first (turning the joint till all the meat is just coloured).
-Place your meat in the oven on a wire rack over the roasting tin (I use the same one as advertised down on the right).
+Place your meat in the oven on a wire rack over the roasting tin (I bought the same one as advertised below, it's fantastic for separating meat from the juices).
 Add a large sprig of rosemary and thyme to the roasting tin for extra flavor.
 The roasting tin will gather the juices while the meat cooks on the wire rack, and will be the base for your gravy later.

 - Prepare all your vegetables before hand, that way everything is ready to be cooked and your service area will be clutter free.